zynksoftware/Zynk-Workflow/_docs/Index.md

  * [Who is Zynk for](who-is-zynk-for)
  * [Zynk Version 2 - What's New](zynk-version-2-whats-new)

+## What's New
+Based on your feedback we've updated the documentation site template and added a new responsive layout which  means you can now read the documentation on your mobile and tablet.
+We've also introduced a much needed Search facility that lets you search the entire Zynk Workflow documentation site.
+If you spot anything we've missed please drop a line to [support@zynk.com](support@zynk.com) or just edit the page on Github and make a pull request.

 ## What is Zynk Workflow?
 Zynk is a business automation and integration platform that can be configured to automate virtually any business process, either manually when required or set on a trigger based schedule.
 Zynk ships with a wide range of connectors covering accounting products, CRM systems, ecommerce platforms, to various storage providers and data conversion tasks.
 Each connector provides a number of tasks that can be used to import, export and transform data as required.